 How Much CoQ10 Does Your Body Need?

 You don’t actually suffer from CoQ10 deficiency and no symptoms related to it have been observed in the general population till now as your body produces enough of this enzyme.
 While most of this enzyme is produced internally, about a quarter of it comes from dietary sources.
 The main sources of the enzyme are poultry, meat, and fish.
-But the
+But the levels of the enzyme in these foods are not sufficient to make a significant difference to the levels present in your body.3

 What Are The Health Benefits Of CoQ10 Supplements?